urbanware-org/wideredist/README.md

 You can find the documentation containing the installation instructions and further information inside the [wiki](https://github.com/urbanware-org/wideredist/wiki).

-Please keep *WiDeRedist* up to date, as earlier version may not work anymore.
+Please keep *WiDeRedist* up to date, as earlier versions may not work anymore.
 Usually, outdated versions should not be a problem, but in the past there was the case that *WiDeRedist* did not download the definition files correctly, obviously because of a change on the side of the *Microsoft* servers.
 Details can be found [here](https://github.com/urbanware-org/wideredist/wiki#required-update-for-old-versions)</a>.

 Anyway, it is recommended to run either the server-side or client-side script manually once in a while.
 Since version 1.2.9 both of the scripts return if a newer version is available.